thomasclarke1969/documentation/platform/platform-api/retrieving-messages.md

 # Retrieving Messages

-Applications can retrieve lists of messages or a single message from a given conversation.
-Depending on the use case, messages can be retrieved either on behalf of a specific conversation participant, or in a user-nonspecific manner.
-When done on behalf of a user, the message will include attributes corresponding to that specific user, such as `is_unread` and `received_at`.
-When utilizing the user-nonspecific endpoints, those attributes will be omitted.
+Depending on the use case, messages can be retrieved using either a System perspective or a User perspective.
+The System perspective will list all messages in the conversation.
+A User perspective differs from the System in the following ways:

+- It provides a `received_at` property.
+- It provides an `is_unread` property.
+- It removes all messages that have been deleted by this user but not globally deleted.

-Use the following endpoint to request all messages in a conversation on behalf of a specific user.
+Use the following endpoint to request all messages in a conversation from a specific user's perspective.

 ```request
 GET /apps/:app_uuid/users/:user_id/conversations/:conversation_uuid/messages